JoelStansbury/BostonCrime_Visualization/README.md

 * Riot/Party/Strike
 * Assault @ 2am

 You can also select multiple crime categories to be displayed by holding `ctrl` or `shift`.
-This may cause issues however as the searching algorithm is O(n*num_categories) and can cause the browser to timeout.
+This may cause issues however as the searching algorithm worst-case running time is O(n*num_categories) and can cause the browser to timeout.
 If this were running on a normal server all of the searching would be done in SQL or SQLite which would speed this up a great deal.

 ### Disclaimer
 These categories were made by me in order to simplify the searching process.
 There may be mistakes, and some groupings admitedly don't make much sense Riot/Party/Strike for example, the reason for this particular grouping was that these are _groups_ of offenders as opposed to a single offender.
 The point is, don't take them too seriously, the alternative is selecting individual crime_codes from a list of 576, though I'll be adding this functionality as well.